numan27/numan27/README.md

 - See my portfolio at [https://numankhalil.netlify.app/](https://numankhalil.netlify.app/)

-- 💬 I ca help you on **React, Next, MERN, WordPress and web solutions**
+- 💬 I can help you on **React, Next, MERN, WordPress and web solutions**

 - 📫 Reach me at **numankhalil27@gmail.com**